-- 3. Findings of fact supporting the determination regarding the Respondent's responsibility; - 4.
-Conclusions regarding the application of this Policy to the facts; - 5.
-A statement of, and rationale for, the result as to each allegation, any disciplinary sanctions the College will impose on the Respondent, and whether any remedies to restore the Complainant will be provided by the College; and - 6.
-The College's procedures and permissible bases for the Complainant or the Respondent to appeal the Title IX Decision-maker's Determination. - s.
+3. Findings of fact supporting the determination regarding the Respondent's responsibility;

+4. Conclusions regarding the application of this Policy to the facts;

+5. A statement of, and rationale for, the result as to each allegation, any disciplinary sanctions the College will impose on the Respondent, and whether any remedies to restore the Complainant will be provided by the College; and s.
 The Title IX Coordinator or the Deputy Title IX Coordinator for Students will issue a letter to the Complainant and the Respondent transmitting the Title IX Decision-maker's Determination (the "Determination Letter").
 Generally, the Determination Letter will be issued within three (3) business days of finalizing the Title IX Decision-maker's Determination.
-The Title IX Coordinator or the Deputy Title IX Coordinator for Students will send the Determination Letter, attaching a copy of the Title IX Decision-maker's Determination, to the Complainant and the Respondent simultaneously via certified mail, return receipt requested, and also by electronic mail (read receipt requested). - 1.
-If the Respondent is found not to have violated any provision of this policy, the Determination Letter will inform the Complainant and the Respondent of the Complainant's right to appeal that decision, in accordance with the Appeals Process below. - 2.
-If the Respondent is found to have violated any provision of this policy, the Determination Letter will inform the Complainant and the Respondent of the Respondent's right to appeal that decision, in accordance with the Appeals Process below.
+The Title IX Coordinator or the Deputy Title IX Coordinator for Students will send the Determination Letter, attaching a copy of the Title IX Decision-maker's Determination, to the Complainant and the Respondent simultaneously via certified mail, return receipt requested, and also by electronic mail (read receipt requested).